What they said, “Trend is our Friend”.

 It is simple.
 When the SuperTrend is shown below the closing price and the colour changes from red to green, a buy signal is generated.
 When the SuperTrend is drawn above the closing price and the colour changes from green to red, a sell signal is generated.

 Have a look at the chart below.

 The default setting for the supertrend is 10 and 3.
 Have a look at the image below.

 Any changes to these numbers can affect the way the supertrend indicator is plotted in the chart.

-Basically smaller setting means that the supertrend tend to catch smaller trending market and therefore more trading signal will be generated while the higher setting tend to focus on bigger trends and therefore less trading signals will be generated.
+Basically smaller setting means that the supertrend tend to catch a smaller trending market and therefore more trading signal will be generated while the higher setting tend to focus on bigger trends and therefore trading signals will be generated.

 Calculations for the supertrend is shown below,

 Up = (high + low / 2 + multiplier x ATR

 Down = (high + low) / 2 – multiplier x ATR